 Pain is defined as the physical pain which comes with a serious injury.
 Injuries resulting from catastrophic accidents like motor vehicle accidents or ladder and scaffolding accidents can lead to incredible physical discomfort for extended periods of time.
-The duration and degree of the physical pain may be weighed when deciding the total awarded damages.
+The duration and degree of physical pain may be weighed when deciding the total awarded damages.

-Suffering refers to the emotional distress which also is a direct or indirect result of your injuries.
+Suffering refers to emotional distress which also is a direct or indirect result of your injuries.
 Emotional suffering may be harder to quantify than physical pain, but our Red Bank lawyers work with our clients to understand exactly what they have had to endure.
-Victims are entitled for compensation as a result of emotional and psychological complications including but not limited to embarrassment, depression, anxiety, loneliness, and loss of consortium.
+Victims are entitled to compensation as a result of emotional and psychological complications including but not limited to embarrassment, depression, anxiety, loneliness, and loss of consortium.

 How is Pain and Suffering Calculated in Monmouth County?

 In most personal injury claims, pain and suffering is calculated based on the incurred medical expenses.
 However, even this beginning figure is up for debate, as future medical expenses must be projected and taken into account as well dependent on the circumstances.
 For example, spinal cord injuries are very difficult to treat, and frequently require ongoing medical care.
 Our Monmouth County attorneys will attempt to accurately estimate future medical expenses and have that be the basis for your pain and suffering calculations.